At-Will Employment

 Which States Have At-Will Employment?

-All states and the District of Columbia have at-will employment to some extent, but each state has its own exceptions to the rule (see above).
+Montana doesn't allow at-will employment.
+All other states and the District of Columbia have at-will employment to some extent, but each state has its own exceptions to the rule.
+Check the Government website for your state to determine which rules to follow.

 At-Will Employment vs. Contract Employment